-Oracle is known for its hard-charging sales teams and for its aggressive LMS audit team that is famous for using unwritten “rules” and policies as a way to compel their customers to pay Oracle millions of dollars in license fees and cloud fees.
+Oracle is known for its hard-charging sales teams and for its aggressive LMS audit practices by a team that is famous for using unwritten “rules” and policies as a way to compel their customers to pay Oracle millions of dollars in license fees and cloud fees.

 The Oracle vernacular for this method of using audits to compel customers to buy cloud services the customer does not want to buy is “Audit, Bargain, Close” – or “ABC” deals.
 We call it ABC, too – for “Audit, Bargain, Cloud”.

 1000 new Oracle sellers in EMEA region

 In Europe, the Middle East and Africa in 2017, for example, we saw an increase in requests for support helping customers faced with the Oracle ABC audit.
 Customers were receiving audit requests from Oracle, sometimes with Oracle pushing customers for a response within 5-10 days, despite the clients’ contractual obligations to provide assistance in an audit within 45 days.
 These pressure audits are there to generate revenue for Oracle’s cloud business, plain and simple.
 Here’s a closer look at the Oracle ABC audit.